callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

 >  -- Refactoring: Ruby Edition, page 128

-The mechanics of this refactoring are as follows:
+The mechanics of this refactoring (which was "stolen shamelessly from Kent Beck's *Smalltalk Best Practice Patterns*") are as follows:

 > 1. Create a new class, name it after the method.